 The park itself gives travellers access to toilets, hot showers, kitchens with microwaves and ovens, and laundry facilities.
 You can also hire bikes, enjoy free BBQing on the grounds, take advantage of the children’s park (if you’re travelling with kids!) and sit down to a scrumptious meal on the picnic tables with great views of the lake.

-There’s simply no end to the number of camping sites that pepper the picturesque South Island.
+There’s simply no end to the number of freedom camping sites that pepper the picturesque South Island.
 It’s a land that is designed specifically for campervan enthusiasts — or so it will feel!
 If you’re ready to begin your own multi-day journey, reach out to the knowledgeable and friendly team at Travellers Autobarn New Zealand.
-We can help you plan a road trip you won’t soon forget and make sure you’re safe while you undertake your adventure of a lifetime!
+We can help you plan a road trip you won’t soon forget, and make sure you’re safe while you undertake your South Island adventure of a lifetime!